cnorthwood/ternip/README.txt

-                    'dct' argument is the creation time of the document and 'body', 'before' and 'after' contain the list of tokens (in the internal form) of the extent of the timex, preceeding and following the timex extent.
-This function is expected to a return a tuple where the first element consists of a boolean indicating whether or not this rule successfully ran, and the second element consists of the current date/time context (in ISO 8601 basic form), which may have been changed by this rule.
+                    'dct' argument is the creation time of the document and 'body', 'before' and 'after' contain the list of tokens (in the internal form) of the extent of the timex, preceding and following the timex extent.
+This function is expected to a return a tuple where the first element consists of a Boolean indicating whether or not this rule successfully ran, and the second element consists of the current date/time context (in ISO 8601 basic form), which may have been changed by this rule.